 In order to have a fully functional Table of Contents page inside your book, you will need to create one inside your document.
 However, note that even without creating this page, if you have formatted your chapter headers properly, when users read your book using our app or devices, they will be able to navigate to the various chapters of your book using a built-in navigation function.

 Validate your ePub file

-When submitting an ePub file make sure your file is validated without any errors.
-Errors in files can cause display issues on our devices and also prevent your book from being distributed to our Partner sites.
-You can use this free ePub validator (https://www.pagina.gmbh/produkte/epub-checker/) to check your file for validation errors.
-If your file has errors that you are unsure of how to fix, please feel free to reach out to the Kobo Writing Life operations team (email us at email@example.com) and they will be happy to take a look at your file.
+When submitting an ePub file, make sure your file is validated without any errors.
+Books uploaded to KWL as Word doc, mobi, or odt files can also have errors, and should also be validated after they’re converted to ePub.
+Errors in files can cause display issues on our devices and prevent your book from being distributed to our Partner sites.
+For example, if your eBook file contains validation errors, it will not be accepted into OverDrive’s catalogue, as OverDrive only accepts error-free files.
+To learn more about ePub validation and how to troubleshoot these errors, take a look at our Help Desk article, Validating and Testing Your eBooks.
+If you still have questions, feel free to reach out to the Kobo Writing Life operations team (email us at firstname.lastname@example.org) and we will be happy to take a look at your file.

 Include Kobo specific links in your files